“Welcome to the Home Page for our small website”

 After our years in employment in career guidance services, both publicly-funded and in private businesses, we decided in 2005 to set up on our own as a registered Partnership to offer professional advice and consultancy on education & skills.

-We offer professional services to organisations.
-We’re not providers of face to face career guidance to individuals – although we’ve strong links with specialist careers advisory services, through our involvement with the Career Development Institute and Careers England – as you’ll see from our introductory pages elsewhere on this website.
+We offered professional services to organisations.
+We did not offer face-to-face career guidance to individuals – although we had strong links with specialist careers advisory services, through our involvement with the Career Development Institute and Careers England – as you’ll see from our introductory pages elsewhere on this website.

 So the name of our business Partnership chose itself, and our friends at Mosaique Design (of Tewkesbury in Gloucestershire) readily arranged especially captured cricket-related photos for our new corporate image.

-Whilst some of Paul’s work has been with private organisations, we have included on his page a link to some of his national public work for the Quality in Careers Consortium, (and earlier for Careers England and the Careers Profession Task Force) as well as for schools and colleges, Local Authorities, and national professional bodies.
+Whilst some of Paul’s consultancy work was with private organisations, we’ve included on his page a link to some of his national public work for the Quality in Careers Consortium (and earlier for Careers England and the Careers Profession Task Force) as well as for schools and colleges, Local Authorities, national professional bodies and Axia Digital Ltd.

-Alison had to retire in April 2017 from onsite work with clients due to MS.
+Alison had to retire in April 2017 from on-site work with clients due to the onset of Primary Progressive MS.